eubtube/pgRouting_documentation/README.md

 # pgRouting_documentation
-Blog post and code snippets for OMDTZ about using pgrouting for solid waste routing in Dar Es Salaam
+Blog post and code snippets for OMDTZ about using pgrouting for solid waste routing in Dar Es Salaam.

+Learn how to set up your own PostgreSQL routing schema using OSM roads.